History

 2022

-• Tennis Central Club of the Year awards.
+The club won the Tennis Central Club of the Year award.

 Historical news report